-Communication Drivers Responsible Affiliation Name Phone Number and/or e-mail Procedure Reporting Laboratory Data Quality Issues Laboratory PM Laura Turpen (916) 374-4414 All QA/QC issues with project filed samples will be reported by the laboratory to the PC within 1 business day.
+Communication Drivers Responsible Affiliation Name Phone Number and/or e-mail Procedure Reporting Laboratory Data Quality Issues Laboratory PM Martha Maier 916-673-1520 All QA/QC issues with project filed samples will be reported by the laboratory to the PC within 1 business day.
 The second-tier subcontracted laboratory will report all data quality issues to the primary subcontracted laboratory PM as soon as the QA/QC issue is identified.
-CH2M Program Anita Dodson (757) 671-6290 Field and Analytical CAs Chemist CH2M FTL Dan Brown (704) 544-5164 The need for CA for field and analytical issues will be determined by the FTL and or Contractor Chemist.
-Gwen Buckley (757) 671-6292 the FFE and of contractor chemist.
-CH2M AM FTL/SSC Field Team Members Laura Cook (757) 671-6214 Any field member can immediately stop work if an unsafe condition which is immediately threatening to human health is observed.
-The Stop Work Order Dan Brown (704) 544-5164 field staff, FTL, or SSC, should notify the CH2M AM/PM immediately along with the Navy RPM.
-Ultimately, the FTL or AM/PM can stop Gwen Buckley (757) 671-6292 work for a period of time.
+Field and Analytical CAs CH2M Program Chemist CH2M PC CH2M FTL Anita Dodson Tiffany Hill Mark Ost 757-671-6218 541-768-3109 757-671-6247 The need for CA for field and analytical issues will be determined by the FTL and or Contractor Chemist.
+Stop Work Order CH2M AM FTL/SSC Field Team Members Laura Cook Mark Ost 757-671-6214 757-671-6247 Any field member can immediately stop work if an unsafe condition which is immediately threatening to human health is observed.
+The field staff, FTL, or SSC, should notify the CH2M AM/PM immediately along with the Navy RPM.
+Ultimately, the FTL or AM/PM can stop work for a period of time.
 NAVFAC Mid-Atlantic can stop work at any time.
-Reporting data quality issues DV Herb Kelly (352) 384-7100 The DV reviews and qualifies analytical data as necessary.
+Reporting data quality issues DV Herb Kelly 352-384-7100 The DV reviews and qualifies analytical data as necessary.
 The data along with a validation narrative are returned to the PC within 14 calendar days.
-Risk Assessment Support CH2M Human Health Risk Assessment (HHRA) Lead Roni Warren (814) 364-2454 Risk assessment lead will oversee the preparation of the HHRA.
+Risk Assessment Support CH2M Human Health Risk Assessment (HHRA) Lead Roni Warren 814-364-2454 Risk assessment lead will oversee the preparation of the risk screening.